AwJaa/DDoI-VPN/README.md

 * A Redhat/CentOS/Rocky Linux machine on the local network, with access to the outside.
 I use Rocky Linux 8.5 for everything, and the ProxyVM is a virtual machine on my primary ESXi server.
 A physical machine, docker container, or other virtualized solution should be fine.
-The proceudre is tweaked for Rocky Linux, though.   <a href="https://rockylinux.org/download/">Rocky Linux</a> is 100% bug-for-bug compatible with RedHat Enterprise Linux, started by one of the originl CentOS founders.
+The procedure is tweaked for Rocky Linux, though.   <a href="https://rockylinux.org/download/">Rocky Linux</a> is 100% bug-for-bug compatible with RedHat Enterprise Linux, started by one of the originl CentOS founders.
 It is what CentOS would have become had they not gone the way they did.
 * Two or more <a href="https://www.linode.com/">Linode</a> "nanodes" or better.
 The cheapest 1GB Nanode with shared CPU is fine for this.